DroidSoul/ProductApp/README.md

 The following functionality is completed:

-* [X ] First screen should contain a List of all the products returned by the service call. uses recyclerview, Async HTTP, Picasso
+* [X] First screen should contain a List of all the products returned by the service call.
+  *used recyclerview, Async HTTP, Picasso
 * [X] The list should support Lazy Loading.
-When scrolled to the bottom of the list, start lazy loading next page of products and append it to the list. uses pagination, enlesscrolling
+When scrolled to the bottom of the list, start lazy loading next page of products and append it to the list.
+   *used pagination, enlesscrolling
-* [X] When a product is clicked, it should go to the second screen. uses intent to go to the 2nd screen together with information of product lists and position.
+* [X] When a product is clicked, it should go to the second screen.
+   *used intent to go to the 2nd screen together with information of product lists and position.
 * [X] Second screen should display details of the product. name, product image, price, rating, reviewcount, in stock info, description
 * [X] We should be able to swipe to next/previous items on this screen.
-   Tried two approaches here:
+   *Tried two approaches here:
-   1, detailactivity, uses tablayout/viewpager with three fragments so that user can swip to previous/next.
+   1, detailactivity, used tablayout/viewpager with three fragments so that user can swip to previous/next.
-   2, (preferred)detailactivity2, uses another horizontal recyclerview with each item occupying whole screen. user can swip to previous/next products and more.
+   2, (preferred)detailactivity2, used another horizontal recyclerview with each item occupying whole screen. user can swip to previous/next products and more.
-* [X] Handling orientation changes efficiently will be a plus. orientation changes destroy activity, thus it will be beneficial to retain recyclerview position by saving/restoring layoutmanager instancestate. detailactivity gets list/position from mainactivity, so no problem there.
+* [X] Handling orientation changes efficiently will be a plus.
+   * orientation changes destroy activity, thus it will be beneficial to retain recyclerview position by saving/restoring layoutmanager instancestate. detailactivity gets list/position from mainactivity, so no problem there.
 * [X] Animation
-    Added Ripple effect for item selection and shared elements transition animation.
+    *Added Ripple effect for item selection and shared elements transition animation.
 Lots of things can be done here.

 ## Video Walkthrough